 11. Academics tutor

-Additionally, companies and parents are willing to pay premium rates for specialized tutors with proven academic track records who can deliver results.
-So, if you have a past of excelling in a certain subject, you can make money from this skill with a flexible online job as an academic tutor
+Companies and parents are willing to pay premium rates for specialized tutors with proven academic track records So, if you have a past of excelling in a certain subject, you can make money online as an academic tutor.

 $400-500 initially, $1500 or more if specialized